sybrew/the-seo-framework/readme.txt

 		* When a sitemap file or plugin is found, this plugin no longer removes its related settings.
 			* Instead, only a warning is shown on the settings page, telling that the options have no effect.
 		* AnsPress title compatibility, they handle this.
 TODO verify
+		* --JETPACK JetPack Open Graph compatibility checks, they handle this since 2016.
 	* **Fixed:**
 		* When reactivating or deactivating the plugin, there's no longer a chance for your SEO options to be wiped on a random database error.
 			* We used to delete the options, so we could reactivate option-auto-loading; now we add a buster-timestamp.